-A wander around the little city offers glimpses into what life might have been like in earlier times, a church that pays homage to trulli architecture, and the building that represents the city’s transition from feudal village to an 18th-century city.
+A wander around Alberobello offers glimpses into what life might have been like in earlier times, a church that pays homage to trulli architecture, and the building that represents the city’s transition from a feudal village to an 18th-century city.

 Other Alberobello sights